Create Goal Rulesets

 Goal Template Documentation

 You can set up more complex conditions using combinations of both AND and OR operators.
-For example, let’s say you want to apply the following conditions to your goal rule –
+For example, let’s say you want to apply the following conditions to your rule –

 • The lead must come through a specific marketing channel/campaign